 - National Institute of Standards and Technologies (NIST) Compliant Systems Security Engineering

 - Risk Management Framework (RMF) Transition, Intelligence Community Doctrine (ICD) 503 Guidance and Reciprocity Consultation

 - Operational Test and Evaluation of Cybersecurity in Acquisition Programs

-- Specialization in SPAWAR System Center, Pacific (SSCPAC) and Naval Air Systems Command (NAVAIR) approval processes for Interim and Operational Accreditations
+- Specialization in Naval Information Warfare Center, Pacific (NIWC PAC) and Naval Air Systems Command (NAVAIR) approval processes for Interim and Operational Accreditations

 - Cyber Failure Modes, Effects, and Criticality Analysis (FMECA) – Critical Path Analysis

 - Secure Software Lifecycle – Working with Software Development Teams to Build in Security and IA Compliance from Inception Through Production

 - Computer Network Defense – Boundary Defense and Host-Based Security